selvaradov/finalcast/README.md

 Data extraction and coding by Claude; it's possible that there are errors (particularly in data extraction) -- although I have manually verified some results and they seem broadly reasonable.

 The remainder of this README describes the implementation details.
-To look at some headline statistics, look at the [PDF report](output/report.pdf).
+For an overview of the key findings, look at the [PDF report](output/report.pdf).

 ## Data pipeline